SCOPE OF THIS CHAPTER

 - Staying in an abusive relationship;

-An assessment of risk should be undertaken at the earliest stage and should enquire about and consider the child or young person's:
+An assessment of risk should be undertaken at the earliest stage to complete an assessment the child or young person will need to be asked some direct questions with regards to their intent:

 - Level of planning and intent;